jason-johnson/terraform-provider-namep/docs/data-sources/azure_caf_types.md

   set to true in the provider, it will be used regardless of the value in the data source.
 There will, however, be no conflict between the provider static field and the version field in this datasource (it will be ignored).
   The purpose of this data source is for creating the types to to be passed to the types parameter in the namep_configuration configuration.md data source.
 Alternatively, it could be assigned to a locals variable to add other types for the types parameter.
+  Version Compatibility
+  Important: When using specific Azure CAF versions with this data source, be aware that Azure CAF version v1.2.29 or earlier will not include all available Azure resource types.
+To have complete Azure resource type coverage, you must either:
+  Avoid specifying the version parameter to get the latest Azure CAF types, orSpecify Azure CAF version v1.2.30 or later orUse version 2.1.* of this provider
   Default Selector
   The defaultSelector for this resource is made up of 3 components: the word "azure", the word "dashes" or "nodashes" (depending on if dashes are allowed in the name of the resource type), and the scope of the resource.
   The main scope to be concerned about is the "global" scope, which means the name must be unique across all of Azure.
 The other scopes are "subscription", "resourceGroup", and "resource".
 When using the defaultSelector to set